alja/jsroot/eve7.md

 This document is a bried description of web based event display framework EVE-7.
 It presumes user is familiar with originating X11 implemetation of event visaulization evenironment [EVE](https://root.cern.ch/doc/v614/group__TEve.html).

 This code is at experimental stage.
+All classes now begin with REve and subside in ROOT::Experintal namspace.

 #### Eve Elements
 In this release we support the following Eve elemets: